AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 Since all dapp-chain miners are required to run a full node of the parent-chain, this is trivial.
 In essence, the host simplex-chain is a subset of the dapp-chain.
 Simplex-miners can run light clients[^hostminercollect] of the dapp-chain to regularly collect block-rewards.

-[^hostminercollect]: A simplex-miner could use other methods too, like maintaining full-nodes of each dapp-chain and continuously cycling through them (alternating which are running and which are not) to avoid massive computation requirements.
+[^hostminercollect]: A simplex-miner could use other methods too, like maintaining full nodes of each dapp-chain and continuously cycling through them (alternating which are running and which are not) to avoid massive computation requirements.
 Light clients seem obviously preferable where possible.

 A dapp-chain could, perhaps, have a rule like *X root tokens are created as part of the coinbase transaction and the miner of that block has free choice of the proportion of those which are provided as a transaction fee to the host-miner*.